Your Newborn’s Sleep: Leap 1

 What Is A Leap?

-The Wonder Weeks explained what may be happening with my baby at different ages and stages.
+Knowing about these leaps helped explain what may be happening with my baby at different ages and stages.
 Above all, it provided insight into how I could support her through the developmental leaps.

 When Do Leaps Happen?